cloudify-cosmo/docs.getcloudify.org/content/installation/installing-cli.md

      {{< gsHighlight bash>}}
      $ sudo rpm -i <pkg.rpm>
      {{< /gsHighlight >}}
-     Where '<pkg.rpm>' is the path to the installation file.
+     Where '/<pkg.rpm>' is the path to the installation file.

     #### Debian/Ubuntu
     {{< gsHighlight bash>}}
     $ sudo dpkg -i <_pkg.deb_>
     {{< /gsHighlight >}}
-    Where '<pkg.deb>' is the path to the installation file.
+    Where '/<pkg.deb>' is the path to the installation file.

 ### Installing on Mac OSX

 To install Cloudify CLI on OSX:

 1. [Download](http://cloudify.co/downloads/get_cloudify.html) the OSX installation package.
-1. Select one of the following installation options:
+1. Install the package with Installer or from the CLI:

+   #### Installer
-   * Double click the file to open the Installer.
-If you need 'Open With', open Installer app located in your Utilities folder.<br>
+   Double click the file to open the Installer.
+If you need 'Open With', open Installer app located in your Utilities folder.

+   #### CLI
-   * {{< gsHighlight bash>}}
+     {{< gsHighlight bash>}}
      $ sudo installer -pkg <_/path/to/pkg.pkg_> -target /
      {{< /gsHighlight >}}
      Where '<_/path/to/pkg.pkg_>' is the path to the installation file.